 If you aren’t using Outlook to its fullest potential, you’re missing out.
 It has everything you need to keep up with emails, appointments, tasks and more.

-Outlook also integrates easily with other Microsoft tools like Word, Excel, and OneNote.
+Outlook also integrates easily with Word, Excel, and OneNote.
 And you can sync it with other devices like your tablet or smartphone.
 Customize Outlook for your exact needs.

 How Can You Customize Outlook Emails?